GAIPS/FAtiMA-AR-Demo/README.md

 # FAtiMA-AR-Demo

-This application was developed to work with Unity, Mixed Reality Toolkit and FAtiMA-Toolkit.
+This application was developed to work with Unity, Hololens 2 (Mixed Reality Toolkit) and FAtiMA-Toolkit.

 The game is was developed in Unity which then connects to a server that is deployed by FAtiMA-Toolkit.